EllisBale/MindFlip/README.md

 **Acceptance Criteria:**

-- [x] The grid template adapts to different screen sizes.
+- The grid template adapts to different screen sizes.

 **Tasks:**

-- [x] Using CSS adapt different elements to different screen sizes.
+- Using CSS adapt different elements to different screen sizes.

-- [x] Make sure the games performance on smaller screen sizes is optimal.
+- Make sure the games performance on smaller screen sizes is optimal.

 ### User story 6:

 As a user I want to know how many moves I am on so that I can improve on it the next time I play.

-**Acceptance criteria**
+**Acceptance criteria:**

-- [x] Have a moves element of the page that gives you a up to data moves the player is on.
+- Have a moves element of the page that gives you a up to data moves the player is on.
-- [x] Make the moves element adapt to different screen sizes.
+- Make the moves element adapt to different screen sizes.

-**Tasks**
+**Tasks:**

-- [x] Add the button to the top of the card game container using html and CSS.
+- Add the button to the top of the card game container using html and CSS.
-- [x] Update the moves counter using JavaScript so that the player has a up to data number.
+- Update the moves counter using JavaScript so that the player has a up to data number.
-- [x] Add styling to the element and make it similar to the other buttons and elements on the page.
+- Add styling to the element and make it similar to the other buttons and elements on the page.